usabilla/usabilla-u4a-react-native/README.md

 ### Android

 1. Make sure that your `MainActivity.java` extends `ReactFragmentActivity`
-2. In case of compilation problems in Android Studio, set the `compileSdkVersion` in the app module `build.gradle` to `26`
+2. In case of compilation problems in Android Studio, set the `compileSdkVersion` in the app module `build.gradle` to `33`
+3. React-native module will support Android OS version 6 and above
-3. You can start using the Usabilla for React Native module in your app by requiring:
+4. You can start using the Usabilla for React Native module in your app by requiring:

 `const usabilla = require('usabilla-react-native')`